Arrowhead hosting urgent blood drive

 It's been a busy month for the home of the Super Bowl LIV Champions.
 In just over two weeks, it's acted as a polling place, hosted the Jacksonville Jaguars for a tight Chiefs victory, and now this week, the team is hosting Community Blood Center for an emergency blood drive, Thursday, Nov.
 19th from 7:00AM to 7:00PM.

-Appointments are strongly recommended and space is filling fast.
-Walk-ins are welcome, but only be accepted if if capacity allows.
+Appointments are strongly recommended, and space is filling fast.
+Walk-ins are welcome, but only be accepted if capacity allows.

 Make an appointment at savealifenow.org/group and enter Group Code: ED8U, or call 1-877-468-6844.